acronis/ui-component-library/packages/documentation/styleguide/vue.md

 ### Slot props

+In some cases, you may need to pass dynamic data to child via scoped slot.

 - share state and functions in template;
 - use it in renderless components, overriding some content via slots